BOARD OF HEALTH

 Hours of Operation

-Sandra Romero, Board Administrator is available daily from 9 am to 12 pm.
+Sandra Romero, Board Administrator is available Monday- Thursday from 8:30 AM to 12:15 PM.

 Plymouth County Mosquito Control Project

 To request that your property be sprayed for mosquitoes or inspected for breeding in standing water, call 781-585-5450 between the hours of

 8:00 AM - 3:00 PM Monday through Friday.
 You can also Fax requests to

 781-582-1276 (include name, address, and phone number).
 Further information can be found at www.plymouthmosquito.org

 (April 2016) - Information from the Cape Cod Rabies Task Force and USDA/Wildlife Services about rabies vaccine baits that have recently been distributed throughout Rochester and Marion.

 Vaccines are available for town residents.
 We have a limited supply of Hepatitis A, Hepatitis B, MMR, Tdapp, and Mantoux.
 Residents should call ahead for vaccine availability and to schedule an appointment.